darkboss1bd/darkboss1bd-kill-web/README.md

-You Can use this tool to Spider your website and get important information and gather information automaticaly using whatweb-host-traceroute-dig-fierce-wafw00f or to Identify the cms and to find the vulnerability in your website using Cms Exploit Scanner && WebApp Vul Scanner Also You can use killshot to Scan automaticly multiple type of scan with nmap and unicorn .
-And With this tool You can Generate PHP Simple Backdoors upload it manual and connect to the target using killshot
+You Can use this tool to Spider your website and get important information and gather information automaticaly using whatweb-host-traceroute-dig-fierce-wafw00f or to Identify the cms and to find the vulnerability in your website using Cms Exploit Scanner && WebApp Vul Scanner Also You can use darkboss1bd-kill-web to Scan automaticly multiple type of scan with nmap and unicorn .
+And With this tool You can Generate PHP Simple Backdoors upload it manual and connect to the target using darkboss1bd-kill-web.

 # Use Shodan By targ option